BCV-Uniandes/AdvSeverity/README.md

 # Official Repository: A Hierarchical Assessment on Adversarial Severity

-This is the official repository for the paper **A Hierarchical Assessment on Adversarial Severity**
+This is the official repository for the paper [**A Hierarchical Assessment of Adversarial Severity**](https://openaccess.thecvf.com/content/ICCV2021W/AROW/html/Jeanneret_A_Hierarchical_Assessment_of_Adversarial_Severity_ICCVW_2021_paper.html).
+This paper recieved the Best Paper Awards at the ICCV2021 workshop on [Adversarial Robustness in the Real World](https://iccv21-adv-workshop.github.io/))

 ![Hierarchical Adversarial Attacks](images/h-attacks.png)